 The Queensland-China relationship has come a long way since Australia-China diplomatic relations began in 1972.
-Drawing on a 27-year sister-state relationship with Shanghai, we have forged close trade, business, science and research, education and cultural ties.
+Drawing on a more than 30 years sister-state relationship with Shanghai, we have forged close trade, business, science and research, education and cultural ties.
 Not only are our two economies complimentary, we also enjoy strong people-to-people links.

 Queensland is home to an active and thriving Chinese business community encompassing a diverse range of industries, products and services.
 Through organisations such as the Queensland Chinese Association of Scientists and Engineers, the community plays a key role in initiating and maintaining industry and academic links.

 China has become one of our most important knowledge partners, with a number of ‘firsts’ between us.
 For example, Queensland was the first Australian state government to sign a Memorandum of Understanding (MOU) with the Chinese Ministry of Science and Technology.
 Queensland is the only state Government to have a joint funding program with the Chinese Academy of Sciences—China’s leading research agency, think tank and advisory to government on science and technology.

 - China is Queensland’s largest merchandise export market worth $15.3 billion in 2021, or about 19.3% of the state’s total merchandise export.